 Finding the right fit for jobs is an extremely tough task, especially when it’s for a job like a Facilities Maintenance Manager.
 While different organizations may have different job titles for it, such as a facilities manager or facility manager, the duties and responsibilities of a facility maintenance manager remain the same.
 To find the ideal candidate, it’s best to get an idea of the right facilities maintenance manager job description.

 In this article, we’ll go over the typical facilities maintenance manager job description, what they do, and what qualifications they tend to have.
+If you're interested in learning via video, then go here.
+Otherwise, skip ahead.

 Let's take a look.